 If you’re planning to visit Canterbury, most probably you must have heard something about the famous Canterbury Cathedral.
 It’s one of the oldest Cathedrals in England (completed around 1077) and it’s a Unesco World Heritage Site.
 In May 2018, the main facade was under reconstruction, so I don’t have a good photo of the Cathedral.
 If you’re planning to go in, the entry costs around £12.5 (as of Dec 2018) and you can check the opening times on the official website (but it usually stays open until 5-5: 30 pm except for Sundays, when it closes earlier).

-Have a picturesque ride in a boat
+Have a picturesque canal boat ride

 Take one of the historic river tours of Canterbury to learn more about the history of Canterbury.
 You can usually book these tours directly in Canterbury or you can check more information on their official website.